Curry, Warriors hold off Kings 126-125 to even series 2-all – KION546

 After Monk’s layup made it 107-106 Kings with 9:03 to play, Curry responded with a driving layup and a 3 in a 14-second span.

-Green came off the bench after serving a one-game suspension while the Warriors dominated Thursday’s Game 3 without him.
-Given the momentum and success, Kerr stuck with Jordan Poole in the starting five Sunday.
+Green came off the bench after serving a one-game suspension while the Warriors dominated Thursday’s Game 2 without him.
+Given the momentum and success, coach Steve Kerr stuck with Jordan Poole in the starting five Sunday.

-“I’m a firm believer if something isn’t broke you don’t fix it,” Green said.

 Green, disciplined for stepping on Sabonis’ chest in the fourth quarter of Game 2, checked in to a rousing ovation with 6:38 left in the opening quarter and wound up with 12 points, 10 rebounds and seven assists.
 He and Fox picked up double technicals at the 5:43 mark of the first.